GWUWriterSurvey2019/GWU-GWS-2019/README.md

 ## How come there are more US responses than other regions in the world?

 At the time, GWU had its largest membership in the US, and therefore the survey had the most resources and support in the US.
 Regions outside of the US also tend to have much smaller communities for game writers.
-For instance, GWU Germany estimated their responses was likely representing over 75% of the game writer community in their region.

 ## What are the deleted responses from in the US data?